myltik/azure-docs.ru-ru/articles/vpn-gateway/vpn-gateway-verify-connection-resource-manager.md

 <properties
-   pageTitle="Проверка подключения шлюза | Microsoft Azure"
-   description="Из этой статьи вы узнаете, как проверить подключение шлюза в модели развертывания Resource Manager." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Verify a gateway connection | Microsoft Azure" description="This article shows you how to verify a gateway connection in the Resource Manager deployment model" services="vpn-gateway" documentationCenter="na" authors="cherylmc"